Updated May 15, 2020

 Personally, I have no interest in doing MLM.

-If I am going to be putting in all that work, I would rather do it building out my own website and writing my own articles about subjects that I feel passionate about.
+If I am going to be putting in all that work, I would rather do it building out my own website and writing my own articles and reviews about subjects and products that I feel passionate about.
 Such as helping folks like us generate some online income.

-To achieve financial success in the MLM business can take many years, but with affiliate marketing, I don’t have to wait so long.
+To achieve financial success in the MLM business can take many years, but as an affiliate marketer, I don’t have to wait so long.
 I can create passive income and, over time, make enough money to supplement my retirement income.
+In fact, I am already doing so.
+There is no hassling of family and friends to pressure them to buy products from me or join me in my ‘team’ so that I can earn commissions from them.
+There are no corporate headquarters dictating sales quotas or putting us under pressure to sell and recruit constantly so that those above us make more money.

 The most important thing, I believe, is that at this stage of our lives, we are doing something that we enjoy doing, without putting too much pressure on ourselves and that doesn’t require an instant result.
 Affiliate Marketing ticks all those boxes for me.